yguitton/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 | ERR042232 | Colombia |
 | ERR042228 | Colombia |

 The accessions correspond to datasets stores in the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) at NCBI.
-Our goal to test whether malaria poarasdite infecting these individual is resistant to pyrimethamine drug treatment or not.
+Our goal to test whether malaria parasite infecting these individual is resistant to pyrimethamine drug treatment or not.
 In ordrr to reach this conclusion we need:

 1. Upload the data
 2. Assess the quality of the reads